simonetimi/next-gdr/README.md

 - Run `npx auth secret` to generate an auth secret in .env
 - Additional setup for the auth providers

-### Guidelines

-- In vercel.json, cron jobs can be defined on the select API routes.
-Eg., for weather, it will be executed everyday at 5 ( "schedule": "0 5 \* \* \*") using the key CRON_SECRET in the env variables
-- Fetch is mostly made on server (directory @/server).
-When it's need to fetch client side, use an API route.
-The API route can call the functions inside the @/server directory (not the actions!).
-Server actions (@server/actions) are only used for mutations, both server and client side.
-- Error messages are set with NextIntl on the server (server action or server function).
-Client-side, it will be catched (try/catch) if it's a server action (mutation) or catched in the API route and handled with SWR error if it's a GET request.
-- If the data validation (Zod - parse) is made server side and we check there are no errors, we can be sure of the type, else we'd have an error.
-- Important: not every error should be displayed to the user, because of how the application works.
-For example, "invalid character" should never happen, so there's no need to show the user a toast message for that.
-SWR retries on error if there's a network problem.

 ### Features to implement

 - [x] Zod for validation (should be configurable with drizzle)